cloudcreativity/ddd-modules/docs/guide/domain/entities.md

 _why_ the object is being serialized, and _how_ it should be serialized.

 For example, if you had both a v1 and v2 version of your API, which is the entity being serialized for?
 If you have a separate "backend-for-frontend", is the entity being serialized for that?
+Or is it being serialized for storage by your infrastructure's persistence layer?

-The answer is that only the _presentation_ layer knows - as JSON is a data delivery mechanism.
-As we know, the domain layer is the inner-most layer, that should have no knowledge of the outer layers - including the presentation layer.
+The answer is that only the _presentation_ or _infrastructure_ layer knows - as JSON can be either a data delivery mechanism or a storage format.
+As we know, the domain layer is the inner-most layer, that should have no knowledge of other layers.

 Therefore, an aggregate or entity can never be serialized by the domain layer.
-We must leave that to the concern of the presentation layer.
+We must leave that to the concern of the presentation or infrastructure layer.

 :::info
 Another reason why an aggregate or entity can never implement serialization logic is that they are your domain's